Stock market today: Wall Street drifts in quiet trading as it nears end of 3rd straight winning week

 NEW YORK (AP) — Wall Street is drifting in quiet trading on Friday as its scorching November rolls toward the close of a third straight winning week.

-The S&P 500 was 0.1% lower in early trading and near its highest level in three months.
-The Dow Jones Industrial Average was down 39 points, or 0.1%, as of 9:40 a.m.
-Eastern time, and the Nasdaq composite was 0.2% lower.
+The S&P 500 was virtually unchanged in midday trading and near its highest level in three months.
+The Dow Jones Industrial Average was down 30 points, or 0.1%, as of 11 a.m.
+Eastern time, and the Nasdaq composite was 0.1% lower.

 Several retailers were making strong gains after reporting better results for the latest quarter than analysts expected.
-Gap surged 24.4% after reporting much higher profit than Wall Street had forecast, roughly doubling its gain for the year so far.
-Ross Stores climbed 6% after reporting stronger profit and revenue than expected.
+Gap surged 32.2% after reporting much higher profit than Wall Street had forecast, more than doubling its gain for the year so far.
+Ross Stores climbed 8.9% after reporting stronger profit and revenue than expected.

 Retailers are closing out what’s been a better-than-hoped earnings reporting season for the summer.
 Companies in the S&P 500 are on track to report their first overall growth in a year, according to FactSet.